All Episodes

 timothy denevi

-Yes, but I also, I had a year.
+Yes, but I also had a year.

-And so, you know, and I had a family, and I had a, I'm a professor, like, I just – I never, when it came to writing, had to do both those things, which was to try to write it in a novelistic way, but then to also make sure that any question the reader would have.
+Like, I just, I'd never, when it came to writing, had to do both those things, which was to try to write it in a novelistic way, but then to also make sure that any question the reader would have, but like, why did you think that the dinner was at 5 p.m.?

-To make sure, because out of respect, because what Thompson talked about was people making money off him like Doonesbury.
+To make sure, because out of respect, because what Thompson talked about was people making money off him, like Doonesbury.

-That's what he talked about, was people trying to make money off him.
+You know, like, that's what he talked about, was people trying to make money off him.

 joe rogan